-Key question: How can I get Buyer Persona information?
-In order to do that, we will publish our definitive guide of B2B inbound marketing soon.
+Key question: How can I get buyer persona information?
+Find out more with our B2B inbound marketing definitive guide.

 2. Buyer journey

-After analysing the buyer persona, you need to focus efforts on the buyer journey development to investigate which strategies and activities are better to develop in each stage.
-It’s important to understand that users can convert into leads or know your company in any of the three stages.
-So, you need to focus the content on their current situation.
+After analysing the buyer persona, you need to focus your efforts on the buyer journey.
+It’s important to understand that users can become qualified leads at any of the three stages.
+You need to make sure your content reflects their stage in the journey.

 Top of the Funnel or TOFU

-Corresponding to the awareness phase.
-Here, users have identified the problem or need to solve.
-So, you should give content related to their needs and also some introductory information, such as who you are, what solutions you offer to your clients, the value you bring, among others.
-In TOFU stage, you can provide blog posts, infographics, best practices, eBooks, etc.
+This is the awareness phase.
+Here, users have identified the problem they need to solve.
+You should deliver content relevant to their needs and also some introductory information, such as who you are, what solutions you offer to your clients, the value you bring, etc. Good content for the TOFU stage includes: blog posts, infographics, best practices, eBooks.

 Middle of the Funnel or MOFU

-Mapped with consideration stage.In this case, users start considering possible solutions to their problem.
-Consequently, you need to give information focused on your solutions.
+This is the consideration stage.In this case, users are beginning to think about solutions to their problem.
+At this stage, your content should be focused on your solutions.

 Bottom of the Funnel or BOFU

-Finally, in BOFU stage users decide which solution they prefer.
-So, it’s time to convince your target audience why they should choose your product or service.
+Finally, in the BOFU stage, users decide which solution they prefer.
+This is when to convince your target audience why they should choose your product or service.

-B2B leads can be generated in TOFU, MOFU or BOFU stage.
+B2B leads can be generated in TOFU, MOFU or the BOFU stage.

 3. ICP (Ideal Customer Profile) for B2B lead generation campaigns

-The aim of building an Ideal Customer Profile is to represent the type of prospect to focus on.
-While the Buyer Persona building is useful to know how to communicate on an individual level, the ICP strategy is essential to understand how to deal with companies at a broader level.
+The aim of building an Ideal Customer Profile is to define the prospect-type to focus on.
+While it’s useful to know how to communicate on an individual level, the ICP strategy is essential to understand how to deal with companies at a broader level.
 In order to create an Ideal Customer Profile, you first need to know how you can offer value to the business and understand their pain points to conclude how you can help them.

-For B2B lead generation campaigns is essential to focus efforts on building the ICP strategy, as it will help you to increase the chances of generating more qualified leads.
-The more you know about how your customer profile is, the more you can focus on the solution to give, positioning and offer.
-Your team will be able to target more precisely so that it will be more opportunities for generating qualified leads and sales.
+For B2B lead generation campaigns it is essential to focus efforts on building the ICP strategy, as it will help you to generate more qualified leads.
+The more you know your customer profile, the more you can focus on the solution to give, positioning and offer.
+Your team will then be able to target an audience with precision.

-Build an Ideal Customer Profile to focus your efforts on targeting valuable companies for your business
+Build an ideal customer profile to focus your efforts on the optimal targets for your business

-In addition, it’s important to build both ICP and Buyer Persona strategies.
-As we mentioned before, the Ideal Customer Profile helps to know the type of company you want to arrive.
-However, you need to understand the users of the company individually in order to understand how to communicate them.
-For example, a B2B sales team find a new lead of a potential company.
-But they realise that new lead is not qualified because he / she is not a decision-maker.
-So, they would have had to carry out both strategies to avoid this kind of situations.
+In addition, it’s important to build both ICP and buyer persona strategies.
+While the Ideal Customer Profile helps to define your best company targets, you also need to understand the individuals within the company.
+For example, a lead from a target company could become disqualified if he / she is not a decision-maker.
+Carrying out both strategies prevents this kind of thing happening.

-Comparative table: Differences between Buyer Persona and the Ideal Customer Profile
+Comparative table: Differences between buyer persona and the ICP.

 Ideal Customer Profile: List of key questions you need to answer